ayush4ise/budgeted-attack-defense-game/README.md

 ## Note

 - Do not try to add 'actual' utility function to the `UtilityFunction` class, as it needs more input parameters than the functions in the rest of the class.
 It is better to use the LINGO models from `utils.py` to get the actual utility function values.

+- Case 3 should not be used, as the optimal solution for the problem is not achieved using the LINGO solver.
+The problem is locally infeasible.
+The solver requires to be set on "global" or "multistart" mode to find the optimal solution, as suggested by the LINGO documentation.
+However, this is not implemented in the current version of the LINGO solver API.
+The "global" mode can not be invoked from the LINGO solver GUI either, as the current license does not support the required number of non-linear variables.

 ## References